YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 YottaDB locks are a fast, lightweight tool for multiple processes to coordinate their work.
 An analogy with the physical world may help to explain the functionality.
-Wen it is locked, the lock on a door prevents you from going through it.
+When it is locked, the lock on a door prevents you from going through it.
 In contrast, a traffic light does not stop you from driving through a street intersection: it works because drivers by convention stop when their light is red and drive